tidyverse/tidyverse.org/content/blog/dplyr-backends/index.md

 # one of: "deep-dive", "learn", "package", "programming", or "other"
 categories: [package]
 tags: [dplyr]
-rmd_hash: e630f451bcf18384
+rmd_hash: 3db71308c192cb30

 ---

 One of my favourite things about dplyr is that it decouples describing the data manipulation you want from its actual computation.
-That makes it possible to take basically the same dplyr code and execute it in radically different ways by using different backends.
+This makes it possible to take basically the same dplyr code and execute it in radically different ways by using different backends.
 This blog post covers a passel of updates to the dplyr backends that we maintain:

 -   [multidplyr](https://multidplyr.tidyverse.org/), which spreads computation over multiple cores, is now on CRAN!